 GeekGirlCon strives to be representative of our greater, diverse community, and we embrace all types of people, PERIOD.
 There is no way to list all the subsets of folks that now or in the future will make up the body of GeekGirlCon.
-ALL ages, gender identities, sexual orientations, sizes, abilities, ethnicities, nationalities, races, creeds, religions, familial statuses, physical and mental abilities, alien species, earth species, education levels, science specializations, operating system preference, fandoms, etc., are welcome.
+ALL ages, gender identities, sexual orientations, sizes, abilities, ethnicities, nationalities, races, creeds, religions, familial statuses, physical and mental abilities, education levels, fandoms, etc., are welcome.
 Anyone supporting women in geeky pursuits is welcome.
 (See #1, if you don’t believe us.)

 Our Origin Story

 GeekGirlCon is a community-driven effort, and it started that way as well.
 The first inkling of GeekGirlCon took form at San Diego Comic-Con in 2010.
 Mixed into days of programming focused on superheroes, blockbuster films, and popular television celebrities was a panel called “Geek Girls Exist.”
 Despite this panel being scheduled at the same time as the popular Scott Pilgrim panel, the room was packed.
 This panel dedicated to female geeks and nerds motivated a huge audience to come together and celebrate geek girls.
 Harnessing the momentum, these women and their supporters connected via social media and started tossing ideas around.
 They began to coalesce into an organization and a purpose.